 The larger shaft size and increased horsepower of the TBM was able to deal with these materials without getting stuck.

 The project was completed in 2006, $1 million under original contract price and 34 days ahead of schedule.
 It was expected to serve approximately 200,000 households and to carry peak wet-weather flows of as much as 200 million gallons per day.

-Project cost estimates prepared by Mott MacDonald held constant through the design phase and the Engineer's Estimate was within 2% of the low bid.
+Project cost estimates prepared by us here at Mott MacDonald held constant through the design phase and the Engineer's Estimate was within 2% of the low bid.
 No time-lost accidents were experience during construction.